Contrast-Security-OSS/docs/content/user/apps/Session-metadata.md

 ## About Build-Based Metadata

-list of build properties: branchName, buildNumber, commitHash, committer, gitTag, repository, testRun and version.
+List of build properties: branchName, buildNumber, commitHash, committer, gitTag, repository, testRun and version.

 <!-- They can enable/disable individual properties, right? -->